Shopify/handy/README.md

 </p>

 7. Hit play in the editor and wait for the animation to complete.
 8. Load your exported `.abc` file in Blender.
-You will see the two hands and a cube that acts as a placeholder for the headset, which we also record!
+You will see two hands and a cube that acts as a placeholder for the headset, which we also record!

 <p align="center">
  <img src="https://github.com/Shopify/handy/blob/main/readme_images/hands_and_head.PNG" width="600"/>